DigiBP/DigiBP-RHEIN/README.md

 # Vision
 >Our vision is to be the catalyst of innovation, creating better code every day

+# Mission
+>Our mission is to empower people with great software.
+As a trusted advisor we help our ecosystem of customers, partners and contributors to solve complex problems.

 # Employee recruitment
 The recruitment of new employees is strategicaly important for a company.
 Finding the best candidate to fill a vacancy, that also fits the prevailing worXart company culture, is a challenge.
 Several stakeholders are in involved in the recruitment process, such as employees from the human resource (HR) department and the hiring department, where a job opening has to be filled.
 The below process model shows the as-is recruitment process of the company.